rubenblascoa/esp32-panelcontrol/README.md

 * **Base Board:** ESP32 (S3 N16R8 or similar).
 * **NFC Module:** MFRC522 RFID Reader (SPI Bus).
 * **Distance Module:** HC-SR04 Sensor.
-* **Climate Sensor:** DHT11 Module (with 4.7kΩ pull-up resistor).
+* **Climate Sensor:** DHT11 Module (with 4.7kΩ pull-up resistor recommended; internal INPUT_PULLUP used as fallback).
-* **Storage Module (Optional):** MicroSD Reader (SPI Bus).
+* **Storage Module (Optional):** MicroSD Reader (SPI Bus, `#ifdef SD_CS_PIN`).

-> *Note: The system boots with default pins, but all hardware connections (RST, SS, TRIG, ECHO, DHT) can be completely reassigned from the Web Captive Portal without touching the code.*
+> *Note: The system boots with default pins, but all hardware connections (RST, SS, TRIG, ECHO, DHT) can be completely reassigned from the Web Captive Portal or the `/config` web panel without touching the code.
+For internet access beyond the local network, a Cloudflare Worker deployment is required (see `worker/` folder).*

 ### Initial Deployment (Via Captive Portal):
 1. Flash the compiled source code via USB for the first time using your preferred IDE.
 2. The ESP32 will format its internal filesystem (LittleFS) and, upon not detecting valid home credentials, will open an Access Point (AP).
 3. Search on your phone or PC for the open Wi-Fi network: **`Esp32BlascoOS_Setup`** and connect to it.
-4. A web wizard will open automatically.
-Follow the steps to enter your local router password, configure your GPIO pins, and define your web admin credentials.
+4. A web wizard will open automatically (Screen C).
+Optionally configure your GPIO pins and web admin credentials on this first screen, then proceed to enter your local router password.
 5. Upon clicking Save, the ESP32 will reboot, shut down AP mode, and connect to your home router transparently.
 6. Open the Serial console at `115200 baud` or check the LCD screen to discover its newly assigned local IP.
-7. Open that IP in your web browser.
-Enjoy the environment!
+7. Open that IP in your web browser — you will land on the public landing page.
+Log in to access the full dashboard.
+8. *(Optional)* To enable remote access over the internet, deploy the Cloudflare Worker in the `worker/` folder using Wrangler and configure the tunnel token via `/config`.

 ---